 If you don’t know which type of tree you have, but you know you have a maple, don’t even worry about it.
 JUST TAP IT.

 I’m not going to get into it much more than that, because today is just about what you need to tap a tree.
-Later this week or early next week I’ll bring you a post on how to turn the sap you tapped into Maple Syrup.
+Once you have that figured out, you can read this post that’s a complete guide to how to turn your sap into genuine maple syrup.

 But for now, if you have a maple tree or access to one, you only need a few things to tap your tree.